 If you’ve been following us recently, you know we’ve been covering all things plant-based.
 So it shouldn’t come as a surprise that we are continuing down that path this week in hopes to help restaurant operators connect even more with their customers regarding what they want to eat!
 As a nutrition analysis solution for both food manufacturers and restaurants, we see a lot of amazing products come through on our Labelcalc side seeking a nutrition facts panel for a food product and then being applied to restaurant menus via the MenuCalc side.

 So when we say we’ve seen a lot of plant-based alternatives in our system, it’s no exaggeration.
 CPG is responding hard and fast to the consumer demand for plant-based food, and so should you.
 Here are a few products that we highly recommend you try on your restaurant menu in order to add a bit more variety to your plant-based category.
 Read on to see what we recommend, and most importantly, why we recommend it.

 Plant-Based Food Recommendation #1: Banza’s Pasta Line

-Years ago, when I was attempting to rid my diet of inflammatory foods, I experimented with different gluten-free pastas.
+Years ago, when I was attempting to rid my diet of inflammatory foods, I experimented with different gluten-free plates of pasta.
 Rice pasta, quinoa pasta, black bean pasta — you

 name it.
 And they were all disappointing.
 They either fell apart in the water, changed the flavor of my dish, or just were too mushy to actually maintain their shape.